top of page

 Despite our chilly winters here in Central Oregon, many ikebana friendly native plants dot wild landscapes and home gardens.
 It's easy to find blue flax, black-eyed Susan, yarrow, wild sunflower and cattail to name a few.

-Sogetsu moribana ikebana arrangement with cattail and sunflower.
+Sogetsu ikebana flower arrangement with yarrow, hyacinth and pine.

 Just take care the cattail doesn't surprise you as it did me one day.
 I had stored a load of them in my garage only to be greeted one morning to a storm of feathery white seeds ankle deep and blanketing my car like snow.